colakaist/academic-kickstart2/content/project/membrane_protein/index.md

 ---

 Membrane proteins(e.g, enzymes, receptors, ion channels, transporters, etc.) play crucial roles in all organisms, and they are the major drug targets for pharmaceuticals.
-We have been working on one of sodium coupled cotransporters(vSGLT) to understand the mechanism of substrate transport.
+We have been working on one of sodium coupled cotransporters(vSGLT) to understand the mechanism of substrate transport and water permeation.